 Rutgers Business School

-Can Uslay is an Associate Professor and the Vice Dean for Academic Programs and Innovations at Rutgers Business School, Newark and New Brunswick.
+Can Uslay is Professor of Marketing and the Vice Dean for Academic Programs and Innovations at Rutgers Business School, Newark and New Brunswick.
 He received his MBA and Ph.D. from the Georgia Institute of Technology.
 His research interests lie broadly within marketing...

 Siobhan Reilly is a Professor of Economics at Mills College.
 Previously, she served on the Economics faculty at Vanderbilt University, as an analyst for Banque Paribas in Brussels, and as a consultant to the World Bank.
 She holds a Ph.D. in Economics from the University...